BinariesBrother/Coloctor/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.0.

+## Running coloctor server

+* `node src/coloctor.js`
+* `node src/coloctor.js -a` to include all logs.

+See coloctor.json to enable/disable log levels separately.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.